 The CCNP SWITCH Lab is built off the foundation of the CCNA R&S lab.
 Most of the lab work can be done with the old 2950 switches from the CCNA.
-You will need some more Here is my input on finding the right hardware.
+Here is my input on finding the right hardware.
 I should note that these recommendations are based on my experience and outcomes.

 Lets start with all the technologies that you must master for the CCNP Switch